 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 Earning the CFP® designation requires comprehensive training in areas including retirement planning, tax strategy, estate coordination, insurance analysis, investment management, and ethical standards.
-To serve clients in Pasadena, TX, CFP® professionals must meet strict education and experience requirements, pass a comprehensive exam, and maintain ongoing ethical and continuing education standards. -
+CFP® professionals serving clients in Pasadena, TX complete rigorous education, successfully pass a comprehensive examination, satisfy experience requirements, and adhere to continuing education and ethical obligations. -

 Accredited Investment Fiduciary® (AIF®)